kelomo2502/Microsercies-based-weather-app/README.md

 You can install kind by running `brew install kind` Note: you need to have homebrew installed already

+## Task 7: Setting up a kubernetes cluster

+After insyall kind, we would setup a kubernets cluster by running `kind create cluster`

+## Task 8: Depploying cluster

 We would be deploying our kubernetes cluster using kind as follows:

 - Firstyly, we would create a kubernetes manifest using yaml syntax The first file will be deployment.yaml with the following configuration

+### deployment.yaml

 ```yaml
   apiVersion: apps/v1